Katharine Coleman MBE

 Videos & publications where work is illustrated

-Engraving on clear lead crystal forms, overlaid with coloured glass, blown to her design, Katharine's work requires close collaboration with glassblowers Potter Morgan Glass.
+Katharine's work requires close collaboration with glassblowers Potter Morgan Glass, as she engraves on clear lead crystal forms, overlaid with coloured glass, blown to her design.
 Once blown and annealed, the top surface of the glass is cut away and polished, usually with the assistance of Steve Frey at Cold Glass Workshop, so one can see inside the piece.
 Then the glass is cut and engraved on the outside surface.
 This engraved decoration reflects and refracts onto the inner surface, creating the illusion of one body floating inside another.
-The optical properties of glass fascinate Katharine and she feels that they provide a rich world for the artist.
+The optical properties of glass fascinate Katharine; she feels that they provide a rich world for the artist.

 The inspiration for her work is the beauty found in the commonplace, whether natural history or the modern urban landscape.
 Katharine's work has been exhibited widely in the UK and Europe, USA and Japan and can be seen in many public collections (see below).
 Katharine feels strongly that wheel engraving on glass no longer needs to be traditional in style or content, though she prefers traditional techniques, using lathe-mounted copper, diamond and stone wheels, to obtain the crispness, textures and fine finish, so much more difficult to achieve with sandblast and drill.

 regularly teaches glass engraving in the UK:

 drill, point and wheel engraving on glass at Morley College, London www.morleycollege.ac.uk,

 term times on Monday mornings; from time to time she also teaches short courses in wheel, drill, sandblast and point engraving